- Oops!Something went wrong.Please try again later.

 A look at the shareholders of Macy's, Inc. (NYSE:M) can tell us which group is most powerful.
-Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+Institutions will often hold stock in bigger companies, and we expect to see insiders owning a noticeable percentage of the smaller ones.
 We also tend to see lower insider ownership in companies that were previously publicly owned.

 What Does The Institutional Ownership Tell Us About Macy's?